Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology: Model and methods

 \subsection{Estimation of the growth process}

-In a typical larval developmental data set, we have $K$ experimental temperatures $T_1<T_2<\cdots<T_K$ and, for each species of interest, one observes the larval lengths $Y_{kjl}$ measured at time $t^k_j$ after hatching, $t^k_1,\ldots,t^k_{n_k}$, for $l=1,\ldots,N_{kj}$ individual larvae which has been exposed to a constant experimental temperature $T_k$, $k=1,\ldots,K$.
-The observation times $t^k_1,\ldots,t^k_{n_k}$ may differ across experimental temperatures, generally being set at greater intervals for lower temperatures.
-Figure \ref{fig2} displays an example of this kind of experimental data for \emph{Calliphora vicina}.
-In these data, the hatching time $t_h$ is systematically set to zero (i.e. $t_h = t_1 = 0$) so that it is the time reference.
+{\em Experimental larval development data}.
+In a typical larval development data set, we have $K$ experimental temperatures $T_1<T_2<\cdots<T_K$ and, for each species of interest, one observes the larval lengths $Y_{kjl}$ measured at time $t^k_j$ after hatching for $j=1,\ldots,n_k$ and for $l=1,\ldots,N_{kj}$ individual larvae at each time point which has been exposed to a constant experimental temperature $T_k$, with $k=1,\ldots,K$.
+The observation times $t^k_1,\ldots,t^k_{n_k}$ may differ across experimental temperatures, generally being set at wider intervals for lower temperatures and as a result of the experimental procedure a different number of individual larvae may be measured at each observation time (see for example \citet{donovan2006larval} for more details).
+Figure \ref{fig2} illustrates an example of this kind of experimental data for \emph{Calliphora vicina}.
+In this example, we have $K=9$ values of temperature set in the incubator, for each value of temperature $T_k$ we have a number of observation times $n_k$ which is between $16$ (for $T_6=18^{\circ}$C) and $34$ (for $T_9=27^{\circ}$C) and for most of observation times $t_j^k$ we have about $15$ measured larval lengths (fewer measurement are available for later times, as can be seen from Figure \ref{fig2}).
+In these data, we conventionally set the hatching time $t_h$ to be zero (i.e. $t_h = t_1 = 0$) so that it is the time reference.\\